Is Emotional Stress Destroying Your Health?

 So now I challenge you to play a little game.

 Keep track of a day’s events, as they happen, that change your mood instantly (It’s important to write it down asap because waiting allows you time to forget that initial feeling that changed your mood).
 Maybe keep a journal nearby so you can easily jot it down.
-I actually have an app downloaded to my phone called ‘Memories‘ (This free app is available for both Android and iPhone).
-So it makes it super easy to record these events, and speaking of recording this app is really cool because it has the option for you to record your voice.
-This really is a plus, because you can later hear the emotion in your voice as the event was happening!
+I actually have an app downloaded to my phone.
+Find one that has a recorder, because you can later hear the emotion in your voice as the event was happening!
+(Here is a list of the best journal apps available for both Android and iPhone)

 As each event occurs, be sure to be honest about your feelings (IE. Don’t be politically correct.
 This is for YOUR eyes and ears only!)
 Make sure you say exactly how you felt about what happened, and explain in detail how your mood changed, as well as, any physical changes.